 The tea jar procession every May alludes to the temple's strong connections to the origins of tea-drinking in Japan.

 The story of tea is part and parcel of Kenninji's history, and in fact you will see camellia sinensis (tea) bushes scattered around the temple gardens.
 Eisai is said to have brought the first tea seeds from China, and these were planted at Uji, a town an hour away from central Kyoto that produces the finest green tea in the country today.

 The type of green tea drunk by these early Zen monks was matcha, or powdered green tea, hailed today for its health properties.
 Tea was in fact not originally just a pleasant beverage, but was consumed for its medicinal potency and for the caffeine high that monks would occasionally need to get through their gruelling meditation sessions.

-Every October, the head of the Urasenke School of Tea comes to pay his respects to Eisai by coming to offer a bowl tea to his statue.
+Every June, the head of the Urasenke School of Tea comes to pay his respects to Eisai by coming to offer a bowl tea to his statue

 The dry landscape garden is based upon the monk Sengai's famous circle, square and triangle ink painting.
 It said to be a conceptualization of the universe.

 Plan to spend at least an hour at Kenninji to view the splendid artworks and experience a tranquil moment in the Zen garden.